ScottyLabs/tartanhacks_dashboard_v2/README.md

 ### Home
 Central hub linking to every other major page.
-- Hacking time counts down to project submission deadline
+- Hacking Time Left (`flutter_countdown_timer` library): countdown to project submission deadline
+- Carousel (`carousel_slider` library): navigation to schedule, check in, leaderboard pages, as well as Discord server link and verification
+- Join Team/Project Submission button: navigates to join team page if user is not in a team, navigates to project submission page if user is already in a team

 ### Project Submission
 Participants submit their projects for judging via the in-app form.
 Details can be edited from the same page any time before the submission deadline.
 Once a project has been registered, participants can navigate to the prize submission page to select prize categories to enter their project in.